hemeac/kiwiTechTree/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Additional Licenses and attributions:

+Some files were based on config files originally created by _Zee and redistributed under the same MIT license.

 Icons from Community Tech Tree by Nertea were modified and included in this mod and are licensed under Creative Commons Attribution-NonCommercial 4.0.